-Legal Review of the "Annual Allowance" Established by the

-Committee on Budget, Finance, Policy and Planning, May
+Legal Review of the "Annual Allowance" Established by the Committee on Budget, Finance, Folioy and Planning, May

-This memorandum is written in response to your request of May 17, 1991, for a review of the action taken by OHA's Committee on an Annual Allovance for each Trustee.
-According to Section 3.2 could be spent for the of the Committee's proposal, this following purposes: communication network with beneficiaries and the general public: to promote a broader understanding of Hawaiian issues; and encourage participation in the resolution of those issues."
+This memorandum is written in response to your request of May 17, 1991, for a review of the action taken by OHA's Committee on an Annual Allowance for each Trustee.
+According to Section 3.2 of the Committee's proposal, could be spant for the following purposest communication network with beneficiaries and the general public; to promote a broader understanding of Hawaiian issues; and encourage participation in the resolution of those issues."
 Examples of permitted expenditures might, therefore, include funds to allow each Trustee to send mailings to OHA beneficiaries directly, funds to hire meeting halls within which individual Trustees could meet with beneficiaries, funds to hire staff to coordinate contacts between individual Trustees and the beneficiaries and to allow each Trustee to respond to their inquiries directly, as well as other means of communication.

-In my professional judgment, this action--if approved by the full Board--would be legitimate and should be addressed in order to legal probability.
+In my professional judgment, this action--if approved by the full Board--would be legitimate and shouldents in the full legit profession.
 Two questions need to be addressed in order to understand the legal framework within which the OHA trustees must act: (1) What limits does the nature of the trust that generates OHA's resources impose on the ability of the Trustees to spend or allocate those resources?
 (2) What limits do the constitutional and statutory provisions impose on the ability of the Trustees to spend or allocate OHA's resources?

 (1) The funds OHA can draw upon have certain built-in restrictions on their use.
 Legislatively-authorized general funds must be used for the purposes identified by the legislature at the time of authorization.
-Revenues depived from the public land trust proceeds must, according to H. Rection 10-13.5, be used "for the betterment of the conditions of native Hawaiians, " who are for this purpose defined as half-blood Hawaiians (H.R.S.
+Revenues depict from the public land trust proceeds must, according to H. Section 10-13.5, be used "for the betterment of the conditions of native Hawalians, " who are for this purpose defined as half-blood Hawaiians (H.R.S.
 Section 10-2).
-Although it can be argued that the limitation in Section 10-13.5 is too narrow and constitutes a violation of the trust established in the 1898 Joint Resolution of Annexation of an infringement on the basic right of self-governance of the Hawaiian people, such an argument raises complex political and legal issues and is certain to be divisive in the Hawalian Community.
-Accordingly, the Trustees should ensure that the 5(f) funds they receive benefit the native Hawaiians.
+Although it can be argued that the limitation in Section 10-13.5 is too narrow and constitutes a violation of the trust established in the 1898 Joint Resolution of Annexation of an infringement on the basic right of self-governance of the Hawaiian people, such an argument raises complex political and legal issues and is certain to be divisive in the Hawaiian Community.
+Accordingly, the Trustees should ensure that the 5(f) funds they receive benefit the native Hawailans.